DavisStanko/smart-media-finder/README.md

 python main.py
 ```

-1. Enter the starting URL
+1. Enter the starting URL.
-2. Configure file types and next-page patterns (defaults provided)
+2. Configure file types and next-page patterns.
+Defaults are provided.
-3. Enable CAPTCHA mode if needed
+3. Enable CAPTCHA mode if needed.
-4. Click "Start Scraping" and monitor progress
+4. Click "Start Scraping" and monitor progress.

-## Requirements
+### Requirements

 - Python 3.7+
-- Chrome/Chromium browser
+- Chrome or Chromium browser
 - Dependencies listed in `requirements.txt`

+## How it works

+Smart Media Finder uses Selenium to control a Chrome browser and scrape pages.
+It runs multi-threaded, so the interface stays responsive during a scrape.
+It follows pagination by matching configurable "Next"-button patterns, to move through multiple pages.
+When CAPTCHA mode is enabled, the program pauses so a CAPTCHA can be solved manually.

 ## License

-This project is licensed under the [GPL-3.0](LICENSE.md)
-GNU General Public License - see the [LICENSE.md](LICENSE.md) file for
+This project uses the GPL-3.0 license.
+See the [LICENSE.md](LICENSE.md) file for details.
-details.